tbeseda/obelisk-lambda/README.md

   async ({ params, store, searchParams }) => {
     const { lat, long, r } = params

-    // use coordinates and radius to find the thing
+    // use coordinates and r (radius) to find the thing

     return {
       statusCode: 200,